Jermaine0Forbes/Laravel-How-To/readme.md

 - [how to create a hasMany relationship][hasMany]
 - [how to create a belongsTo relationship][belongsTo]
 - [how to use Carbon methods on datetime data][carbon-meth]
+- [how to create a model, migration, and controller at the same time][create-alot]

 ## Mix/Webpack
 - [how to make 'npm run dev' work][mix-work]